Geodood19/map671FinalProject/README.md

 [Link to data source](https://...)

-* Initial Data projection:
+* Initial Data projection: WGS 84, NAD83 (2011) Kentucky Single Zone (EPSG 3089)
-* Final Map projection:
+* Final Map projection: NAD83 (2011) / UTM Zone 17N (EPSG: 6346)

 ### Project Background

+This project was intended to give the viewer an understanding of visibilities from various overlooks throughout Red River Gorge.
+These destinations were chosen based on popular hiking destinations as well as with the intent to show overlapping visibilities.

 If you are interested in [other Markdown formatting options](https://www.markdownguide.org/basic-syntax/)